 To defeat the fungi, you must first locate and eliminate the source of dampness.
 If your washing machine is leaking – fix it.
 If water is accumulating behind your basement walls – install a water pump.
 Once water is no longer present, put on a breathing mask, goggles, a pair of gloves, and use a solution of bleach and water (quarter cup of each) to generously spray all affected areas, then wait for 20 minutes and repeat.
 Finally, use a borax-based cleaning product (do not rinse it) and give the area a good scrub, then open all windows to dry the room out.
 In case your problem persists, your best bet is to leave your mould infestation to a certified professional.

 The best way to stop mould and mildew from developing within your property is, of course, by preventing this from ever happening.
 A few simple things you could do is to run your air conditioner as frequently as possible, use the bathroom extractor fan after taking a shower, and to dry off carpets, clothing, or furniture as soon as they become soggy.
 Consistent and thorough wiping of all surfaces (air ducts included) with a sponge and pure vinegar will also help kill off all spores before they have a chance to establish a colony.
 Finally, you can get a dehumidifier to keep the humidity levels in your home in the recommended range between 30% and 50%.

 We realise that keeping your home in tip-top shape can often be too much of an effort.
-In case your hands are frequently filled with other responsibilities (and let’s face it, we’re probably right), check out our regular cleaning option and spend your valuable free time where it matters most.
+In case your hands are frequently filled with other responsibilities (and let’s face it, we’re probably right), check out our regular domestic cleaning option or the know-how of professional end of tenancy cleaners and spend your valuable free time where it matters most.

 Mould and mildew are only ones of the many household enemies around you.
 See all posts related: